This post may contain affiliate links.

 - These chemicals are known to improve sleep, motivation, memory, and even social skills

-Who Can Benefit from a DPT Service Dog?
+Who Can Benefit from a Deep Pressure Therapy Dog?

 Certain people with certain conditions are prone to sensory overload.
 This is noted particularly in conditions such as autism, sensory processing disorder, depression, and Alzheimer’s.